-It would seem pretty obvious that dog parks are a place for people who don’t have a lot of personal space to take their dog for exercise.
+It would seem pretty obvious that a dog park is a place for people who don’t have a lot of personal space to take their dog for exercise.
 The perfect example would be apartment dwellers or people who live in big cities.

-The second and possible more common reason (which I disagree with) is that dog parks are a place for a dog to socialize with other dogs.
+The second and possible more common reason (which I disagree with) is that a dog park is a place for a dog to socialize with other dogs.